Educational Specialist: Educational Administration

 |Also required are 3 credit hour of research coursework to include the following:|

 |In addition to 27 hours of course work in education administration, the internship, and research, candidates are required to complete 6 credit hours of course work in the supporting areas of curriculum theory or design and historical or cultural foundations.||6|

 Note: Students should identify a faculty advisor in Educational Leadership, Policy and Foundations at the time of admission to the School of Education, Social Work, and Psychological Sciences.
 Final program planning is a joint responsibility of the candidate and, the faculty advisor.

 Requirements for Graduation

-In addition to the general School of Education graduate degree requirements, the Ed.S. degree in educational administration also requires:
+In addition to the general School of Education, Social Work, and Psychological Sciences graduate degree requirements, the Ed.Sp. degree in educational administration K12 School Leadership also requires:

-4. Ed.S.
-Degree and program completion in Education Administration – 33 Graduate Hours
+- Ed.Sp.
+Degree and program completion in Education Administration – 36 Graduate Hours